raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ### self-referential generators

-We have seen that generators can `yield *` iterators...
-Even those produced by other generators.
+We have seen that generator functions can `yield *` iterators...
+Even those produced by other generator functions.
 What about themselves?
-Can a generator yield itself?
+Can a generator function yield itself?
 Consider:

 ```javascript
 function * infiniteNumberOf (something) {